-- When you set the UseCefBrowser option to True in the ~/.ICAClient/All\Regions .ini, the Japanese, Chinese (Simplified), and Korean IME might not work in the input fields.
+- When you set the UseCefBrowser option to True in the ~/.ICAClient/All_Regions.ini, the Japanese, Chinese (Simplified), and Korean IME might not work in the input fields.
 Citrix Workspace app for Linux does not support the Japanese, Chinese (Simplified), and Korean IME when using Secure SaaS with Citrix Embedded Browser. - When you attempt to access a SharePoint URL using CEF-based BCR, you might receive an unknown certificate error.
-To resolve this issue, ensure that the external client trusts the proxy's SSL certificate.
+You can resolve this issue by verifying that the external client trusts the proxy's SSL certificate.
 [CVADHELP-24141] - When you attempt to launch a webpage redirection using CEF-based BCR, you might receive an unknown certificate error.
 The issue occurs on Citrix Workspace app version 2106 and later.
-To resolve this issue, root certificate trust for the website needs to be imported to the linux pki store.
-For more information, see How to import self-signed certificate into nssdb?.
+You can resolve this issue by ensuring that the root certificate trust for the website is imported to the linux pki store.
+For more information, see How to import self-signed certificate into nssdb?